Anxiety and depression

 “My 9-year-old son was easily angered and had very low self-esteem.
 He hated himself and the world.
 The vegatesting was painless and just involved touching a spot on the side of one of my son's toes with a blunt instrument.
 It sounds strange, but honestly it is amazing!
 Dr Bourne prescribed drops that contained homeopathy and Bach flowers.
 I've been adding them to my son's drinks for a few weeks and the difference in his personality is incredible.
 He is now so calm and doing really well at school.
 He goes to bed with no dramas and has become very sweet with his younger brother and happy to do his homework.”

-Selected homeopathic preparations for anxiety/depression often in combination with Bach flower preparations may be prescribed when indicated with vegatesting.
+Selected homeopathic preparations for often in combination with Bach flower preparations may be prescribed when indicated with vegatesting.

 Vitamin B12 deficiency can cause tiredness and depression.
 This can be checked with a laboratory blood test and with vegatesting.
-It can be caused by a vegan diet and also by taking conventional proton pump inhibitors such as Zantac (omeprazole) and Tagamet (cimetidine), which are prescribed conventionally to reduce gastric hyperacidity.
+It can be caused by a vegan diet and also by taking conventional proton pump inhibitors such as Zantac (omeprazole) and Tagamet (cimetidine), which are prescribed conventionally for gastric hyperacidity.

 Additional nutritional causes of anxiety /depression are discussed in the section on pyroluria below.